jeevan4/Deal-Hunt/README.md

 # Hmad
 Mini Project 1: Interface component

-The Main Activity loads all the deals from an XML files.
+The Main Activity loads all the deals from an XML file.
 Once an item in the list is selected, the deal will be opened in a different activity with the deal item image, description and a button that redirects to the deal link.

 This interface component has with the followign features :